 I didn’t complete my planned route, but I still had a superb few days in Switzerland, putting in three quality days of training in a beautiful environment.

 Yes, it was disappointing to turn around, but this is the mountains and they always like to remind you who’s in charge…

 Iain travelled as a guest of Valais/Wallis Promotion and Switzerland Tourism.
 He travelled by train from the UK, via Eurostar and used a Swiss Travel Pass for train travel in Switzerland.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Valais, Switzerland using the map below!